Trifumpy/furvino/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Database Management

+We're using Prisma to run our database.
+To connect to a database, you may either use the one provided by Prisma (you can create one by passing the `--db` flag with the `npx prisma init` command) or use the Docker postgres instance.

+If you are going to use any external database (including Prisma's), configure the `DATABASE_URL` field in the `.env.local` file (create it if you don't have it).

+When you first set up a database after clearing it; run `npx prisma db seed` to seed the database with initial values extracted from our json files.
+You may need to run `npx prisma generate`

+To visualize and alter the data, run `npx prisma studio`.
+The web interface will allow you to see entries in each table, as well as delete, update, and create entries.
+You may need to migrate the database once it is created or whenever we update our data schemas.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: